Todos Santos, Mexico – What To Do In One Day

 Plaza Amigos Food Court 🍽️

 The food court Plaza Amigos is conveniently located next to the main sights of Todos Santos.
-Plaza Amigos has 7 eateries, a free water-refill station, free bathrooms and great space of shaded seating.
+Plaza Amigos has 7 eateries, a free water-refill station, free bathrooms and a great shaded area to eat in.
 While we saw it was a bit deserted in the morning, it had a great atmosphere in the afternoon.
 The food court is open from 8.30 am to 8 pm every day except Tuesday (closed) and you can see all eateries and special events here.

 We went to Choyera Vegana which is open from 11 am to 7 pm and serves vegan falafel burgers and wraps with fries as well as cauliflower wings.
 I had the wrap and was blown away by its taste.
 It tasted like Greek cuisine!
 The soy nuggets were marinated like lamb.
 I love Greek cuisine so I was in heaven.
 Big portions too!